-- Secondary lactase deficiency: follows damage to the intestinal mucosa - eg, acute viral or bacterial gastroenteritis, uncontrolled coeliac disease or inflammatory bowel disease or chemotherapy.
+- Secondary lactase deficiency: follows damage to the intestinal mucosa - eg, acute viral or bacterial gastroenteritis, parasitic infection, uncontrolled coeliac disease, inflammatory bowel disease, chemotherapy, long courses of antibiotics or severe malnutrition.
 This resolves when the disease process is over and the intestinal mucosa heals.
-It is more common in children and especially in the developing world.
+It is more common in children and especially in lower-income countries.

-- Congenital lactase deficiency: an extremely rare autosomal recessive disorder and associated with minimal, or complete absence of, lactase activity.
-It becomes apparent once milk is introduced, usually with intractable diarrhoea once milk or lactose formula has been introduced.
+- Congenital lactase deficiency: an extremely rare autosomal recessive disorder associated with minimal, or complete absence of, lactase activity in an otherwise normal intestinal mucosa.
+It becomes apparent once milk or lactose formula is introduced, usually with severe intractable diarrhoea and faltering growth.

 - Developmental lactase deficiency: occurs in premature babies (<34 weeks of gestation) and improves once the intestine matures.

 - Lactose intolerance in adults is very common and lactose may be found in many unexpected sources.
-These include saccharine processed meats, bread, cake mixes, soft drinks and lagers.
-This may account for unexplained symptoms, including some cases of irritable bowel disease.
+These include saccharine, processed meats, bread, cake mixes, soft drinks and lagers.
+This may account for unexplained symptoms, including in some cases of irritable bowel syndrome.

-Symptoms result from reduced absorption of lactose which is then broken down by intestinal bacteria, leading to gas and short-chain fatty acids.
+Symptoms result from reduced absorption of lactose which is then broken down by intestinal bacteria, forming gas and short-chain fatty acids.

 Gas build up causes: